 - Represented authors of oral history book regarding possible copyright claim against filmmaker for use of their work.

-- Co-author, "Palin's Suit Against The New York Times Dismissed by Federal Court Weighing in on Defamation and Political Editorials," Duane Morris Alert, September 9, 2017
+- Co-Author, "Palin's Suit Against The New York Times Dismissed by Federal Court Weighing in on Defamation and Political Editorials," Duane Morris Alerts, September 6, 2017

 - Co-author, "Supreme Court of Georgia Clarifies Constitutional Protections for Commenting on Public Controversies," Duane Morris Alert, September 15, 2016